FlannyH/ShooterPSX/docs/fdss.md

 | Instrument Index | 0 - 255 | Instrument 0 to 255 | Instrument 0 = 0

 #### ($8x) - Set Tempo
 Sets the new tick length.
 This is a 12-bit value (0 - 4095).
 To get the tick length in microseconds, divide this value by 49152.
-This value was chosen to have zero error for common tempos, namely: 30, 32, 40, 48, 60, 64, 80, 96, 120, 128, 160, 192, 240, and 256 BPM, and less than 1% error in any tempo inbetween.
+Let's break down why this number was chosen.

+Let's say we have a song sequence that is played at 120 BPM, with 48 pulses per quarter note (PPQ).
+PPQ values are commonly a multiple of 24 in MIDI files.
+At 120 BPM, each quarter note lasts 0.5 seconds, which means 2 quarter notes fit in one second.
+This means we have 96 ticks per second.
+Then, to make sure we can have tempos from 30 BPM all the way to 480 BPM without losing too much resolution or accuracy, the factor 512 was chosen.
+This way, the minimum tempo is 15 BPM at 48 PPQ, and while technically the upper limit would be 61440 BPM, you can keep within 1% of the desired BPM up to 1266 BPM.

+Since this value is a unit of length instead of tempo, this number can easily be converted to a value that's useful for hardware timers.
+For PS1, the raw value can be converted to be used with timer 2's "System Clock / 8"  mode by calculating `(value * 44100) / 512`, which can then directly be assigned to the timer target value.

 The bit layout for this command is as follows:
 ```
 1000TTTT TTTTTTTT